-These are the 2017-18 guidelines and will be updated in time for the next application cycle.
+These are the 2019-20 guidelines and will be updated as needed for each application cycle.

 What is a faculty/grad student working group?

-Working groups require a core group of at least two fellows and one graduate student, who take primary responsibility for organizing the working group, planning topics for discussion, inviting speakers from outside the university, and providing opportunities for MI faculty and graduate students to present work-in-progress.
+Working groups require a core group of at least two MI fellows and one graduate student, who take primary responsibility for organizing the working group, planning topics for discussion, inviting speakers from outside the university, and providing opportunities for MI faculty and graduate students to present work-in-progress.
 Working groups must meet regularly over the course of the academic year (typically four times a semester), and they should be open to everyone in the MI community, subject to appropriate limits of size.
 Where appropriate faculty and graduate students from other institutions may participate through Skype, Zoom, or any other means.
-We encourage seminars to invite visitors to make additional presentations to a wider university audience.
+Working groups may invite visitors to make additional presentations to a wider university audience (in some cases as part of the MI Thursday lecture series if scheduling permits it).
 Successful working groups are encouraged to apply for renewed funding in successive years.

-What are the core goals of the research seminars?
+What are the core goals of the groups?

 - Support faculty and graduate student research and scholarship

 - Increase faculty and graduate student publication through presentation of works-in-progress